UchihaTan28/trelloclone/README.md

 Steps to run:

-1)The file already has all the dependencies including node_modules, no need to use any commands like npm install.
+1)No need to use any commands like npm install.
 2) Open VS Code-> File-> Open Folder->Select the folder in which 'trelloclone folder' exists.
 3) Open terminal->ng serve.